hearot/MICIO/README.md

 CHANGETIME(EXPR, FACTOR)
 ```

-where `FACTOR` is a positive integer of a fraction in the form `n/d` and  `EXPR` is an expression.
+where `FACTOR` is a positive integer or a fraction in the form `n/d` and  `EXPR` is an expression.

-The `REPEAT` operation simply repeats an expression multiple time.
+The `REPEAT` operation simply repeats an expression multiple times.
 It is specified as follows:

 ```text
 REPEAT(EXPR, NUMBER_OF_TIMES)